Tooblippe/tooblippe/readme.md

 ![porfolio](assets/about-me.PNG)

-I am an electrical engineer with more that 20 years experience within the energy supply and consulting environment.
+I am an electrical engineer with more that 20 years experience in the energy supply and consulting environment.

-My passion for Python development have set me down a very slow but steady path to where I find myself today as a freelance full stack developer.
+My passion for Python development have set me down a slow but steady path to become a self employed full stack developer.

-Most of my clients are in the engineering space although my largest project is an internantional trade application that is used by many companies and government agencies around the world.
+Most of my clients are in the engineering space although my largest project is an international trade application that is used by companies and government agencies around the world.

-> I really do figure out how to do, analyse and automate the things that is not obvious and documented.
+I help my clients automate the engineering tasks of:
+* Data acquisition
+* Data analysis
+* Automated reporting in many different formats
+* Tailored web applications and BI application

+Below is a listing of some of the interesting work have been doing with my clients.
+Almost all of the solutions have been implemented using Python.

 ![porfolio](assets/portfolio.PNG)